Kotauror/Bookmark-manager/notes.md

   end
   ```
 > Note: we're using class methods on DatabaseConnection because our DatabaseConnection is never going to be instantiated.
 It's a 'Singleton' object: there's only one DatabaseConnection in the application.

+## ex 11

+right now people, in order to use our programm, need to have databases : bookmark_manager and bookmark_manager_test.
+To make it easier for them, we can use Rake - a task runner - o automate the tasks of setting up the database.